I have not covered sleep yet, but that does not make it unimportant. In fact sleep may be more important than you think.

 3. Optimal amounts of sleep help you live longer and have a higher quality of life because you have less stress, avoid accidents, have more energy and stamina, and stave off depression.
 (2)

 4. People who get at least 6 hours of sleep have less inflammation, and lower CRP levels, (an indication of inflammation).
 Inflammation is strongly linked to heart disease, arthritis, stroke, diabetes and premature aging.

 5. Good sleep can increase creativity.
 Researchers at Harvard University and Boston College found that people seem to strengthen the emotional components of a memory during sleep, which may help spur the creative process.

 6. Studies show that sleep deprived dieters lose LESS weight because when you are sleepy, certain hormones increase that are associated with appetite.
 Studies show lack of sleep leads to insatiable junk food cravings!
-Prescription drugs and alcohol actually keep you from going into the deeper levels of sleep which is essential.
+Prescription drugs and alcohol actually keep you from going into the deeper levels of sleep, and those deeper levels are essential.

 7. Studies show that adolescents who get less than 7 hours sleep are more prone to drug use than those who get 8 to 10 hours.
 (3)

 So what can you do to get a better night sleep?
 Briefly; a)Avoid caffeine and alcohol after 3 PM. b) Keep your bedroom calm, cool, quiet, dark, and uncluttered. c) Eat a protein snack, and take warm shower or bath before bed. d) No cell phones, iPods, computers, TVs or homework in the bedroom!

 If you want a detailed list of how to get a better night’s sleep check out this site: http://www.drpepi.com/health-tips/c/sleep-and-bedrooms